 The reason I include the above 'non' counselling academic qualifications is that although they are not specifically counsellor focused or orientated, the content of the courses gave me a greater in depth understanding of social issues as FGM (Female Genital Mutilation) Domestic Violence, and problems faced by the Transgender Community.
 My Masters Thesis focused on Trans individuals in the penal system.

-I work part time for a counselling charity and have done so for the past three years.
-I also work in schools in the West Lancs area with children aged 7-15 years and with students aged 16-21 at a local college.
+I work part time for a counselling charity and have done so for the past four years.
+I have also worked in schools in the West Lancs area with children aged 7-15 years and with students aged 16-21 at a local college.

 Areas of counselling I deal with